Madison, Wisconsin: Expansion

 The cornerstone for the Wisconsin capitol was laid in 1837, and the legislature first met there in 1838.
 On October 9, 1839, Kintzing Prichett registered the plat of Madison at the registrar's office of the then-territorial Dane County.
 Madison was incorporated as a village in 1846, with a population of 626.
-When Wisconsin became a state in 1848, Madison remained the capital, and the following year it became the site of the University of Wisconsin (now University of Wisconsin–Madison).
+When Wisconsin became a state in 1848, Madison remained the capital, and in 1849 it became the site of the University of Wisconsin (now University of Wisconsin–Madison).
 The Milwaukee & Mississippi Railroad (a predecessor of the Milwaukee Road) connected to Madison in 1854.
 Madison incorporated as a city in 1856, with a population of 6,863, leaving the unincorporated remainder as a separate Town of Madison.
 The original capitol was replaced in 1863 and the second capitol burned in 1904.
 The current capitol was built between 1906 and 1917.

 During the Civil War, Madison served as a center of the Union Army in Wisconsin.
-The intersection of Milwaukee, East Washington, Winnebago, and North Streets is known as Union Corners, because a tavern there was the last stop for Union soldiers before heading to fight the Confederates.
-Camp Randall, on the west side of Madison, was built and used as a training camp, a military hospital, and a prison camp for captured Confederate soldiers.
-After the war ended, the Camp Randall site was absorbed into the University of Wisconsin and Camp Randall Stadium was built there in 1917.
+The intersection of Milwaukee, East Washington, Winnebago, and North Streets is known as Union Corners because a tavern there was the last stop for Union soldiers before leaving to fight the Confederates.
+Camp Randall, on Madison's west side, was built and used as a training camp, a military hospital, and a prison camp for captured Confederate soldiers.
+After the war, the Camp Randall site was absorbed into the University of Wisconsin, and Camp Randall Stadium was built there in 1917.
 In 2004 the last vestige of active military training on the site was removed when the stadium renovation replaced a firing range used for ROTC training.

 1960s and 1970s

-In the 1960s and 1970s, the Madison counterculture was centered in the neighborhood of Mifflin and Bassett streets, referred to as "Miffland".
-The area contained many three-story apartments where students and counterculture youth lived, painted murals, and operated the co-operative grocery store, the Mifflin Street Co-op.
+In the 1960s and 1970s, the Madison counterculture centered on the neighborhood of Mifflin and Bassett streets, known as "Miffland".
+The area contained many three-story apartments where students and counterculture youth lived, painted murals, and operated the cooperative grocery store the Mifflin Street Co-op.
 Residents of the neighborhood often came into conflict with authorities, particularly during the administration of Republican mayor Bill Dyke.
-Dyke was viewed by students as a direct antagonist in efforts to protest the Vietnam War because of his efforts to suppress local protests.
+Students saw Dyke as a direct antagonist in efforts to protest the Vietnam War because of his efforts to suppress local protests.
 The annual Mifflin Street Block Party became a focal point for protest, although by the late 1970s it had become a mainstream community party.